Nitrokey/nitrokey-documentation/source/components/nitrokeys/passkey/faq.rst

 .. faq:: How can I check if my Nitrokey Passkey is working?

-   On `WebAuthn.io`_ you can check various high-level functionalities, while `webautn.bin.coffee`_ provides good developer level details (technical) details.
+   On `WebAuthn.io <https://webauthn.io/>`_ you can check various high-level functionalities, while `webautn.bin.coffee <https://webauthn.bin.coffee/>`_ provides good developer level details (technical) details.
-   You can also test your Nitrokey with `nitropy`_.
+   You can also test your Nitrokey with `nitropy <../../software/nitropy/index.html>`_.

 .. faq:: What happens if I lose my Nitrokey Passkey device?